benwiebe/RGB-LED-Controller/README.md

 - PWM_FREQ: The frequency (in Hz) of the PWM used for the LED pins.
 250Hz is the default which provides a mostly flicker-free experience and a good balance of performance.
 You can adjust this to reduce flicker or improve responsiveness depending on your application.
+- DEBUG: Whether to send additional logs over serial, useful for debugging issues as the name implies.
+This has a pretty significant negative impact on the performance of the software, as an example using delays less than ~200ms may cause inconsistent behaviour or lock-ups.

 ## Usage Instructions
 ### Modes